bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ### Writing tests on top of our application

+Now, important step, we have to test our application.
 Let's write some integration tests for our application:
 ```kotlin
 package org.bonitasoft.loanrequest